On affine rigidity: A rigidity zoo

 Note that universal rigidity of any sort implies rigidity of the same sort.

 \begin{lemma} A framework $p \in C^d(\Theta)$ is universally globally Euclideanly rigid iff it is universally locally Euclideanly rigid. \end{lemma}

-\begin{proof} For any two equivalent frameworks $\rho$ in $C^d(\Theta)$ and $\rho'$ in $C^{d'}(\Theta)$, Bezdek and Connelly~\cite{BC02:PushingDisks} exhibited an explicit flex between $\rho$ and $\rho'$ in $C^{d+d'}(\Theta)$.
-In particular, if $\rho$ is a $d$-dimensional framework with a equivalent but non-congruent framework in $d'$ dimensions, then this flex shows that $\rho$ is not locally rigid in $\RR^{d+d'}$. \end{proof}
+\begin{proof} For any two equivalent frameworks $\rho$ in $C^d(\Theta)$ and $\rho'$ in $C^{d'}(\Theta)$, Bezdek and Connelly~\cite{BC02:PushingDisks} show how to construct an explicit flex between $\rho$ and $\rho'$ in $C^{d+d'}(\Theta)$.
+Thus, if $\rho$ is a $d$-dimensional framework with a equivalent but non-congruent framework in $d'$ dimensions, then their constructed flex shows that $\rho$ is not locally rigid in $\RR^{d+d'}$. \end{proof}

 Thus we can also drop the local/global distinction in the case of universal Euclidean rigidity.

 \begin{definition} A framework $(p, \Gamma)$ of the graph $\Gamma$ is \emph{neighborhood} rigid (of any of the sorts above) if the corresponding framework $(p, N(\Gamma))$ of the neighborhood hypergraph is rigid (of the same sort). \end{definition}